 - Never leave your computer unattended during an Online Banking session.

 - Never use email to send your non-public information.
 Please always use our secure e-branch service to communicate with us.

 Beware of any email asking you to log into e-branch if it does not link to the official NHFCU website.

-Should you ever receive a call or email that you feel is a scam or illegitimate, please inform a Member Service Representative at (603) 224-7731.
+Should you ever receive a call or email that you feel is a scam or illegitimate, please inform a representative at (603) 224-7731.